 Talk about the risks of tobacco.
 Kids might think they do not have to worry about things like cancer and heart disease until they get older.
 Let your children know that smoking can affect their health right away.
 It can also affect other areas of their life.
 Explain these risks:

 - Breathing problems.
-By senior year, kids who smoke are more likely to become short of breath, have coughing fits, wheeze, and get sick more often than kids who never smoked.
+By senior year of high school, kids who smoke are more likely to become short of breath, have coughing fits, wheeze, and get sick more often than kids who never smoked.
 Smoking also makes kids more prone to asthma.

 - Addiction.
 Explain that cigarettes are made to be as addicting as possible.
 Tell kids that they will have a very hard time quitting if they start to smoke.

 - Money.
 Cigarettes are expensive.
-Have your child figure out how much it would cost to buy a pack a day for six months, and what they could buy with that money instead.
+Have your child figure out how much it would cost to buy a pack a day for 6 months, and what they could buy with that money instead.

 - Smell.
 Long after a cigarette is gone, the smell lingers on the smoker's breath, hair, and clothes.
 Because they are used to the smell of cigarettes, smokers can stink of smoke and not even know it.